 Amanda Barker, Executive Director

-Amanda oversees membership and operation programs at CCLT to improve policy and educational standards for conservation professionals in Colorado.
+Amanda oversees all operations and programs at CCLT to improve policy and educational standards for conservation professionals in Colorado.
 She cares passionately about decision-making processes, consensus building with the membership, and helping CCLT realize its strategic plan.
 She serves on the Colorado Scenic and Historic Byways Commission, representing land trusts and open space.

 Erik Glenn, President, board member since 2011

 Erik is the Executive Director of the Colorado Cattlemen’s Agricultural Land Trust (CCALT).
-As Deputy Director, Erik works closely with the Board of Directors and staff to ensure that there is consistent alignment with the mission and strategic plan.
-Prior to assuming the role of Executive Director, Erik served CCALT in the capacity of Deputy Director.
+As Director, Erik works closely with the Board of Directors and staff to ensure that there is consistent alignment with the mission and strategic plan.
 Erik has facilitated more than sixty conservation easement transactions since 2008 and secured more than $10M in grants for the purchase of conservation easements throughout the state of Colorado.
 Erik holds a Bachelor of Science in Natural Resources Management from Colorado State University and a Master of Resource Law Studies from the University of Denver.
 Erik is currently pursuing an Executive MBA from the University of Denver's Daniels College of Business.
 In his free time, Erik enjoys reading, fishing, hunting and exploring new places with his wife Shelby and their two dogs - Motsenbocker and Collins.

 Rebecca Jewett, Vice President, board member since 2015